 Camping and Fishing in Wisconsin

-To get ready for a trip fishing Wisconsin’s many lakes and rivers, make sure you pack all the essentials you’ll need for both camping and fishing.
+To get ready for a trip to fish Wisconsin’s many lakes and rivers, make sure you pack all the essentials you’ll need for both camping and fishing.
 As for camping supplies, check that you have enough clothing, food, blankets, soap, bug spray, sunscreen, towels, medication, umbrellas, maps, books, and even games, just to name the basics.
-For fishing, you’ll need to have fishing poles and rods, fishing line, bait, a tackle box, a bucket, a cooler, and a net as well as personal items like snacks, jackets, boots, waders, water, and hand sanitizer.
+For fishing, you’ll need to have fishing poles and rods, fishing line, bait, a tackle box, a bucket, a cooler, and a net, as well as personal items like snacks, jackets, boots, waders, water, and hand sanitizer.

 Once you’re packed up to go, be sure to call campgrounds ahead of time to make reservations and ask about what sites are available for your type of RV.
 It’s also a good idea to ask if water and electricity will be available at the campgrounds you plan to visit.
 If not, add water bottles/jugs and plenty of batteries to your packing list.
 As for fishing, you can purchase a fishing license from a sales location once you are in the state, or you can plan ahead by ordering one online.
-Just remember that extra fees apply to out-of-state buyers.
+Just remember that extra fees apply for out-of-state buyers.

 And before you head out on your trip, check out our blog for all you need to know about fishing.